Tarsnap/scrypt/README.md

 :exclamation: We strongly recommend that people use the latest official release tarball on https://www.tarsnap.com/scrypt.html

+To build scrypt, extract the tarball and run `./configure` && `make`.
 See the `BUILDING` file for more details (e.g., dealing with OpenSSL on OSX).

 Testing